The Art and Science of Sponsorship Pricing

 By Paula Beadle

 One of the toughest questions facing the sponsorship industry is: How do I price my proposal?
 The simple answer is that it’s a combination of art and science.
-I recently spoke at the IAFE Sponsorship and Marketing Conference in San Antonio, and along with my presenting partner we tackled sponsorship pricing.

 Many smart people have addressed the question by creating pricing models.
 Applause to industry leaders IEG and Power Sponsorship for developing a framework to use when pricing sponsorship programs.
 They represent both ends of the spectrum—IEG a little bit scientific, Power Sponsorship a little bit artsy.